ynput/OpenPype/website/docs/artist_hosts_maya.md

 For more information about publishing models, see [Publishing models](artist_hosts_maya#publishing-models).

 Now lets start with empty scene.
-Load your model - **Pype → Load...**, right click on it and select **Reference (abc)**.
+Load your model - **OpenPype → Load...**, right click on it and select **Reference (abc)**.

 I've created few bones and their controllers in two separate